sk3llo/ffmpeg_kit_flutter/README.md

 ### 1. Features

-- Updated Android and MacOS bindings to work with Flutter 3.29
+- Updated Android and MacOS bindings to work newest Flutter version
 - Includes both `FFmpeg` and `FFprobe`
 - Supports
     - `Android`, `iOS` and `macOS`
-- FFmpeg `v6.0.2-LTS`
+- FFmpeg `v7.1.1`
+- iOS and MacOS `Videotoolbox` support
 - `arm-v7a`, `arm-v7a-neon`, `arm64-v8a`, `x86` and `x86_64` architectures on Android
     - `Android API Level 24` or later
+    - `Kotlin` v2.2.0 or later
     - `armv7`, `armv7s`, `arm64`, `arm64-simulator`, `i386`, `x86_64`, `x86_64-mac-catalyst` and `arm64-mac-catalyst`
       architectures on iOS
     - `iOS SDK 14.0` or later